Andrew Jackson Van Horn was born on Nov. 28, 1834 near Grand Rapids, Wood County, OH, the son of Samuel and Sophia (Minard) Van Horn.

 She first married James A. Radabaugh (1872-1894) in Allen County in about 1893.

-Myrtle and Edward had four more children -- Russell Smith, Bessie P. Smith, Maude D. Smith and Edward William Smith Jr.
+Myrtle and Edward went on to produce four more children of their own -- Russell Smith, Bessie P. Smith, Maude D. Smith and Edward William Smith Jr.

 By 1910, when the federal census was taken, Edward Sr. was working as a well drilling contractor in Columbus.